BoringBoredom/PC-Optimization-Hub/README.md

     - Ultimately, stress test for 2-4h to maximize long-term stability.
   - ## RAM
     - [Importance of memory clocking](https://kingfaris.co.uk/ram)
-    - Dedicated cooling is advised since ["charge leakage rate of DRAM cells approximately doubles for every 10°C increase in the temperature"](https://www.pdl.cmu.edu/PDL-FTP/NVM/chargecache_low-latency-dram_hpca16.pdf).
+    - Dedicated cooling (ideally near ambient) is advised since ["charge leakage rate of DRAM cells approximately doubles for every 10°C increase in the temperature"](https://www.pdl.cmu.edu/PDL-FTP/NVM/chargecache_low-latency-dram_hpca16.pdf).
     - [Integralfx's DDR4 guide](https://github.com/integralfx/MemTestHelper/blob/master/DDR4%20OC%20Guide.md)
   - ## GPU
-    - VRAM benefits from low temperature as well.
+    - VRAM benefits from low temperature (ideally near ambient) as well.
     - [Cancerogeno's guide](https://docs.google.com/document/d/14ma-_Os3rNzio85yBemD-YSpF_1z75mZJz1UdzmW8GE/edit)
 # Windows
   - I highly recommend setting up a multi-boot environment to separate the gaming and the "can-be-bloated" operating system.
 Keeping your programs and files on a different partition (separate from operating system partitions) is also convenient due to all operating systems having shared access to everything and the ease of reinstalling either of them without having to back up your data.
   - As usual, disable everything you don't explicitely need.
   - The Task Manager is a very inaccurate representation of system load since it only displays Core usage on a very superficial level.
 It doesn't account for things like [context switching](https://en.wikipedia.org/wiki/Context_switch) which can be very expensive.
-I recommend using [Process Explorer](https://docs.microsoft.com/en-us/sysinternals/downloads/process-explorer) with [modified settings](content/windows/process%20explorer%20settings.reg) instead.
+I recommend using [Process Explorer](https://docs.microsoft.com/en-us/sysinternals/downloads/process-explorer) with [modified settings](https://raw.githubusercontent.com/BoringBoredom/PC-Optimization-Hub/main/content/windows/process%20explorer%20settings.reg) instead.
   - [NVIDIA Profile Inspector](https://github.com/Orbmu2k/nvidiaProfileInspector) exposes a lot of settings that are hidden from the control panel.
   - Whenever possible, use portable versions of programs.
 Sometimes installers come with background services/drivers which may run even if the program is not running.
   - ## Optimization guides